 👉 That is, fat burning occurs aerobically.

-Surely this word sounds familiar to you: aerobic.
+Indeed this word sounds familiar to you: aerobic.

 However, as we increase the training intensity, your heart begins to pump faster to carry oxygen to the cells for energy.
 It will transition towards the use of glucose aerobically.
 And if the intensity increases more, this process is not enough.
-It begins to produce energy in an anaerobic way, a less efficient process but necessary to not run out of energy until your glycogen reserves are depleted.
+It begins to produce energy in an anaerobic way, a less efficient process but necessary not to run out of energy until your glycogen reserves are depleted.

 👉 Bottom Line: You will need oxygen to burn fat.